Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

 ``ETHTOOL_A_PAUSE_STATS`` are reported if ``ETHTOOL_FLAG_STATS`` was set in ``ETHTOOL_A_HEADER_FLAGS``.
 It will be empty if driver did not report any statistics.
-Drivers fill in the statistics in the following structure:
+Drivers fill in the statistics in the woke following structure:

 .. kernel-doc:: include/linux/ethtool.h
     :identifiers: ethtool_pause_stats